jared-richard-clarke/student/scheme/interpreters/README.md

-# LISP Interpreters
+# Interpreters

-This repository contains a collection of meta-circular LISP interpreters and symbolic processors as written by others and myself.
-I include examples from other languages if the code helps me better understand the problem domain.
+This repository contains a collection of meta-circular interpreters and symbolic processors as written by others and myself.
+Most of these programs interpret Scheme programs, although one, currently, interprets Joy programs.

 ## Table of Contents
 - `atsushi-satoshi`: A Lisp implemented in Smalltalk by Aoki Atsushi and Nishihara Satoshi.